The Complexity of our Physical Existence

 Behind the mind there is a deeper self, consciousness and being, but we are seldom directly aware of it, as we are caught in the outer mind and its externally motivated activities through the body.

 Yoga speaks of the Purusha, which literally means “Person” – an independent awareness behind body and mind that are its instruments in the natural world that is called the realm of Prakriti.
 Realization of the Purusha, also called Self or Atman, is the goal of traditional Yoga in the Yoga Sutras as well as Vedanta overall.
+That Purusha is the true Self we must seek to know.

 Your body is your outer instrument of action in the material world, much like your automobile.
 Your mind is your inner instrument of memory and expression, like your computer.
 But you are the “real person” who has the power to guide and operate these instruments if your truly understand yourself.
 The goal of Yoga practice, as taught in the Yoga Sutras, is to detach us from body and mind, moving beyond their compulsions and limitations.
 This occurs when we learn to transcend body and mind through meditation and samadhi.